Does Ashwagandha Increase Testosterone?

 How long does ashwagandha take to increase testosterone?

-Clinical trials showing testosterone improvements ran for 8-12 weeks of daily supplementation.
+Clinical trials showing testosterone improvements ran for 8–12 weeks of daily supplementation.
 The cortisol-reduction mechanism that drives testosterone improvement requires sustained HPA axis modulation — a process that takes weeks rather than days to establish.
-Most men who see testosterone-relevant benefits from ashwagandha report noticing subjective improvements in energy, libido, and mood at week 6-8 before the 12-week blood marker improvements documented in research.
+Most men who see testosterone-relevant benefits report noticing subjective improvements in energy, libido, and mood at week 6–8 before the 12-week blood marker improvements documented in research.

 Does ashwagandha work for testosterone in men with normal cortisol?

 The evidence is weaker for men with already-optimal cortisol and testosterone levels.
 The clinical trials showing the strongest testosterone improvements enrolled men with elevated stress markers, documented fatigue, or fertility challenges — populations with cortisol-driven testosterone suppression that ashwagandha’s mechanism directly addresses.
-Men with genuinely low cortisol and optimal testosterone are less likely to see significant hormonal changes from ashwagandha supplementation.
+Men with genuinely low cortisol and optimal testosterone are less likely to see significant hormonal changes from supplementation.

 Can women take ashwagandha for hormonal support?